|

 Tofu comes in varying degrees of firmness.
 For this recipe, I recommend using extra-firm tofu.
 The firmness holds up well during the marinading process.

 Tofu is found in grocery stores across the US.
 If you live near Trader Joe’s, check out their super firm tofu.
-The texture is perfect for this recipe, and you do not need to press out any water.
+The texture is perfect for this recipe; you do not need to press out any water.

 Press out the Water